benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q096.png)

 _**Q97:** Any phone that called at least 3 phones.
-For each callee, more than 10 calls, or calls with total duration of > 100 minutes_
+For each callee, more than 10 calls, or calls with total duration of more than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q097.png)